Introduction

 Birth

 Charles, the fifth child of William and Elizabeth Chapman, was born at Hardington in about 1842.
 His father, William, was a weaver.
-Charles was a brother of Edwin, Walter and William.
+His brothers included Edwin, Walter and William.

 Occupation

-In April 1861, Charles was a railway packer.
+By April 1861, Charles was employed as a railway packer.

 Marriage

-In 1865, Charles married Hannah Pike of East Chinnock.
-Hannah was one of three illegitimate children born to Jane Pike.[1]
+In 1865, Charles married Hannah Pike, one of three illegitimate children born to Jane Pike of East Chinnock.[1]

 Daughter

 Charles and Hannah had one daughter, Jane Hannah, born in 1866.
-Sadly, she was mentally disabled and spent most of her life in institutions.
+Unfortunately, she was mentally disabled and spent most of her life in institutions.
 When she was fourteen, she was an inmate at Yeovil’s workhouse.
-Ten years later, she was a patient at Wells Lunatic Asylum, and ten years after that, she was a patient at the Lunatic Asylum at Codford, Bishops Lydeard.
-She died in 1910, aged 43.
+Ten years later, she was a patient at Wells Lunatic Asylum, and another ten years later, she was a patient at the Lunatic Asylum at Codford, Bishops Lydeard.
+She died in 1910 at the age of 43.

 Disappearance

-Charles Chapman disappears from the records after 1866, which suggests he abandoned his wife and daughter.
+Charles Chapman disappears from the records after 1866, suggesting he may have abandoned his wife and daughter.[2]

 Hannah’s later life